neverfap-deluxe/nfd-api/content/content_meditations/DONE--00--observe-what-you-see-pilot.md

 ---
-  title: "EP0 - Observe What You See"
+  title: "EP0 - Observe What You See (pilot)"
   description: "NeverFap Deluxe Guided Meditation Series.
 Observe What You See (pilot)"
   date: 2019-05-25
   draft: false